 - Small piece of baguette with butter and turkey, raspberries, and snap peas

-(I usually also pack a chocolate milk, the shelf-stable one by Horizons, for Henrik).
+(I usually also pack chocolate milk, the shelf-stable one by Horizons, for H).